-- 1.1 The publication of the Children and Social Work Act 2017, The Child Safeguarding Practice Review and Relevant Agency (England) Regulations 2018 and Working Together to Safeguard Children 2018 guidance legislate for the formal ending of Local Safeguarding Children Boards (LSCBs) as recommended in the Wood Review, accepted by Government in 2016. changes, which include all local areas to publish new multi-agency safeguarding children arrangements led by the three statutory agencies.
+1.1 The publication of the Children and Social Work Act 2017, The Child Safeguarding Practice Review and Relevant Agency (England) Regulations 2018 and Working Together to Safeguard Children 2018 guidance legislate for the formal ending of Local Safeguarding Children Boards (LSCBs) as recommended in the Wood Review, accepted by Government in 2016. changes, which include all local areas to publish new multi-agency safeguarding children arrangements led by the three statutory agencies.
 These statutory agencies (the Safeguarding Partners) are the Local Authority, Clinical Commissioning Groups and Police.
-The relevant legislation provides several clarifications within which any new arrangements must be framed. - 1.2 Geography: Local arrangements can cover two or more local authorities.
+The relevant legislation provides several clarifications within which any new arrangements must be framed.

+- 1.2 Geography: Local arrangements can cover two or more local authorities.
 Each local authority must continue to fulfil its statutory and legislative duties to safeguard and promote the welfare of children.
 The same applies for Clinical Commissioning Groups and Chief Officers of Police (in respect of their safeguarding partner duties only). - 1.3 Relevant Agencies: are those organisations whose involvement the safeguarding partners consider is required to safeguard and promote the welfare of local children.
 Strong, effective multi-agency arrangements are ones that are responsive to local circumstances and engage the right people.
 For local arrangements to be effective, they should engage organisations and agencies that can work in a collaborative way to provide targeted support to children and families as appropriate.
-This approach requires flexibility to enable joint identification of, and response to, existing and emerging needs, and to agree priorities to improve outcomes for children. - 1.4 Whilst Working Together 2018 does not provide explicit guidance rather leaving local areas to agree the arrangements they feel work best for their residents it is made clear that: - A Local Authority area should not be covered by more than one group of Safeguarding Partners; - ii.
-That the representatives of Safeguarding Partners must all play an active role; - iii. that the representatives must be able to: - speak with authority for the Safeguarding Partner they represent

-- take decisions on behalf of their organisation or agency and commit on policy, resourcing and practice matters - hold their own organisation or agency to account on how effectively they participate and implement the local arrangements - 1.5 These arrangements are required to be shared with the Department for Education and published by 30 June 2019, and in place by 30 September 2019. - 1.6 This document sets out the outline proposals for the Barking and Dagenham Safeguarding Children Partnership alongside our plans for implementing these arrangements by 30 September 2019.
-It also sets out our intentions for further developing our partnership arrangements post-implementation.
+This approach requires flexibility to enable joint identification of, and response to, existing and emerging needs, and to agree priorities to improve outcomes for children. - 1.4 Whilst Working Together 2018 does not provide explicit guidance rather leaving local areas to agree the arrangements they feel work best for their residents it is made clear that: - i.
+A Local Authority area should not be covered by more than one group of Safeguarding Partners; - ii.
+That the representatives of Safeguarding Partners must all play an active role; - iii. that the representatives must be able to: - speak with authority for the Safeguarding Partner they represent - take decisions on behalf of their organisation or agency and commit on policy, resourcing and practice matters - hold their own organisation or agency to account on how effectively they participate and implement the local arrangements - 1.5 The arrangements for LBBD were published on 27 June 2019 alongside a broader, high-level set of arrangements for how, and under what circumstances the wider local area would work together.
+For the purposes of these arrangements the wider local area includes the London Boroughs of Barking and Dagenham, Havering and Redbridge. - 1.6 Following publication, Working Together 2019 requires us to implement the key components of our plans and formally transition from the Local Safeguarding Children Board arrangements to the new Safeguarding Partnership arrangements by 29 September 2019. - 1.7 Some of our ambitions are longer-term and will not be fully in place by the 29 September deadline.
+This document will, therefore, discuss two distinct tranches of activity: that which must be completed by 29 September to ensure that relevant aspects of the new Safeguarding Partnership arrangements are on place to be compliant with Working Together 2018 requirements; and that which we plan to achieve by 31 March 2020 to fully realise our wider ambitions for multi-agency safeguarding in Barking and Dagenham. - 1.8 As background to the agreed position considerable work has already been completed.
+More recently this includes: - i) a report to the LSCB on 15th May 2019; - ii) a report to the Council's Cabinet meeting on 18th June 2019; - iii) the submission to the DfE on 27th June 2019.